afafbioinfo/IPANEMAP/README.md

 Most configuration options are set by modifying the content of the `IPANEMAP.cfg` file.

 ### Main options
  - `RNA`: Specifies a path (relative to the working directory) to a FASTA file where the nucleotides sequence of the main RNA of interest can be found.
 Note that the filename is important, as it will be used as a base names for the other input files.
-Example: `RNA: fasta_files/didymium.fa` will process the sequence found in the file, and `didymium` will be used as the base name of reactivities/hard contraints files (see `Conditions` option).
+Example: `RNA: fasta_files/didymium.fa` will process the sequence found in the file, and `didymium` will be used as the *base name* of reactivities/hard contraints files (see `Conditions` option).
  - `HardConstraintsDir` and `SoftConstraintsDir`: Those options specify the directories where (optional) hard and soft (reactivities) constraints, associated with the various conditions, can be found.
  - `Conditions`: Can be used to specify the list of probing conditions used for the prediction.
 Should be set to a comma-separated list of conditions, i.e. the names of reactivity profiles/experiments to be considered for the structure prediction.
+For a condition name `{Cond}`, the method will lead the method to  attempt to locate files named `{RNA}{Cond}.txt` in the `{HardConstraintsDir}` and `{SoftConstraintsDir}` folders, where `{RNA}` is the base name of the processed RNA.
-Example: `Conditions: 1M7,1M7MG,NMIA` will jointly consider the three reactivities for the structure prediction.
+Example: `Conditions: 1M7,1M7MG,NMIA` will jointly consider the three conditions.
+For `RNA: ` is set to  `RNA1M7.txt,`

 ### Input folders